JokerCatz/FlickrCatz/README.md

-#FlickCatz
+#FlickrCatz
 - - -
-FlickCatz is a tool to upload image/video with flickr , multi thread & yaml settings & logger supported , set a UPLOAD_ROOT_PATH and subfolders be photosets , add a prefix filename when image/video is uploaded
+FlickrCatz is a tool to upload image/video with flickr , multi thread & yaml settings & logger supported , set a UPLOAD_ROOT_PATH and subfolders be photosets , add a prefix filename when image/video is uploaded

 use default Flickr API key is named FlickrCatz